Installation & Administration

 The first time a device is checked for encryption, a cookie is set.
 The device can thereafter login without having to request an OK from the AlertSec ACCCESS Server for each login.
 The cookie expires after 30 days (can be altered).
 When the cookie expires a new encryption verification is made to renew the cookie.

 AlertSec ACCESS does not have an API for existing VPN-clients, but is willing to develop this functionality should there be a specific customer need.

-Updates to the AlertSec ACCESS encryption check agent on each device is done automatically after approval by the customer from the dashboard.
+Updates to the AlertSec ACCESS encryption check agent on each device is done automatically.

 A white paper can be downloaded under DOCUMENTATION.